tonghuikang/sutd-term4/TAE/R-cheatsheet.md

 | Quality of fit | ?    |
 | Prediction     | NA                           |
 | Comments       | For image compression |

-Characterise each movie and user into a vector.

 **Review of linear algebra**